BENEFITS OF ASTRAGALUS

 If symptoms persist, it is advised to stop consuming astragalus and consult a doctor.

-In its natural environment, astragalus primarily grows at the edge of forests and in sandy soils.
-It is a very hardy and rustic plant that can reach up to 1.20 m in height.
-In summer, it is covered with beautiful yellow flowers.
+In its natural habitat, astragalus mainly grows at the edges of forests and in sandy soils.
+It is a very hardy and resilient plant that can reach up to 1.20 m in height.
+In summer, it is covered with pretty yellow flowers.

-Its root, meanwhile, is yellow, fibrous, sweet and can sink 1 m into the ground.
-It can be harvested after four years of cultivation, in spring or late autumn.
-The rhizomes are then washed, used in cooking, prepared as tea or dried then powdered.
-Astragalus roots from “wild” plants are the most sought after due to their high content of active ingredients.
+Its root, meanwhile, is yellow, fibrous, and sweet and can extend 1 m into the soil.
+It can be harvested after four years of cultivation, in spring or autumn.
+The rhizomes are then washed, used in cooking, prepared as an infusion, or dried and ground into powder.
+Roots from “wild” astragalus plants are the most sought after because of their high concentration of active compounds.

-Today, astragalus is mainly cultivated in the north of China but also in the Sichuan and Yunnan provinces.
-However, it can be cultivated in most temperate regions, including Europe.
-You can even grow it in your garden!
+Today, astragalus is mainly cultivated in the north of China but also in the provinces of Sichuan and Yunnan.
+However, it can be grown in most temperate regions, including Europe.
+So you can have it in your garden !

-In China, Korea, Japan, and India, astragalus has long been used as a medicinal plant.
-The oldest record of its use is found in the Shennong bencao jing, written by Emperor Shennong.
-This is the oldest Chinese work on plants.
+In China, Korea, Japan and India, astragalus has been used as a medicinal plant for a very long time.
+The earliest record of its use is found in the Shennong bencao jing, written by Emperor Shennong.
+It is none other than the oldest Chinese work on plants.

-Astragalus is also mentioned in the Chinese Herbal Medicine materia medica, which lists the main plants of traditional Chinese medicine (TCM).
+Astragalus is also mentioned in the Chinese Herbal Medicine materia medica that lists the main plants of traditional Chinese medicine (TCM).

-It should not be confused with other species such as Astragalus gummifer (which produces tragacanth gum), Astragalus alopecurus (or Fox-tail Astragalus) or even Astragalus americanus, its American cousin.
+It should not be confused with other species such as Astragalus gummifer (which produces tragacanth gum), Astragalus alopecurus (or foxtail astragalus) or Astragalus americanus, its American cousin.

 Sources and scientific studies